 New Haven Hiring Initiative

 Yale University’s New Haven Hiring Initiative (NHHI) supports New Haven economic growth by connecting qualified, New Haven residents to open positions at the University.
+Get to know some of the individuals who found employment at Yale through NHHI programs.

 With 14,000 faculty and staff, Yale is the largest private employer in New Haven and remains committed to hiring locally.
 More than 5,000 New Haven residents are Yale employees.